 Whether I’m working or playing, I try to live life to the fullest.
 Staying active and being healthy are top priorities.
-I love working out in the gym, snowboarding, stand-up paddleboard and outrigger canoe racing.
-Sometimes I ride a bike for exercise.
-In the past, my bike was a Harley Sportster.
-It wasn’t much exercise, but I loved it.
-It’s hard to explain the feeling of cruising on a Harley on the open road.
-If you ride, you get it…
+I love working out, snowboarding, stand-up paddleboarding, and outrigger canoe racing.

-My weekends stay busy as I spend time with family and friends at home or sink my toes in the sand on Topsail Island.
-Music has always been a passion of mine, and my collection of vinyl records continues to grow.
+My weekends stay busy as I spend time with family and friends at home or sink my toes in the sand on the beach.
+Music has always been a passion of mine, and you can find me hunting the record stores to grow my diverse vinyl collection.
 If I’m not listening to music, I’m probably listening to podcasts and drinking coffee, lots of coffee.

 I became fascinated with the stock market at an early age while growing up in the shadows of Wall Street in central New Jersey.
 My love of finance grew during an internship while attending The College of William and Mary.
 After graduating, I worked on Wall Street as a trader for over a decade.
 My passion for learning led me back to school to earn a master’s degree in economics from NYU.